 top of page

 This petite woodland species emerges in early spring with a refreshing palette of bright green, sword-shaped leaves and large, bluish-purple flowers with white patches and yellow crested ridges.
-It typically grows 4 to 9” tall and spreads rapidly to form dense colonies in part sun and well-drained, average or rich soils.
+It typically grows 4 to 9” tall and spreads to form dense colonies in part sun and well-drained, average or rich soils.
 Soils that are overly rich may produce excess foliage and few blooms.
 The iris tolerates full sun with a bit more moisture and will also grow in dry shade, making it a great groundcover for partly shaded rock gardens, woodland sites, and perennial borders.
 When massed, it displays a stunning drift of color.
-Warning: the plant is poisonous to humans, pets, and horses.
-To avoid skin irritation, wear gloves when handling the plant.

 Wildlife Value: April-May blooms attract hummingbirds, butterflies, and bees.